Center for Student Diversity

 Some Charles Center programs that support student and faculty excellence are highlighted below.
 For more information, please visit the Charles Center website.

 The Charles Center connects undergraduate students with opportunities to perform in-depth, hands-on research of all kinds.
-In addition to serving as a primary resource for student research funding during the summer and throughout the academic year, the Center maintains Process of Undergraduate Research (POUR), a website dedicated to promoting undergraduate research by William
+In addition to serving as a primary resource for student research funding during the summer and throughout the academic year, the Center maintains Process of Undergraduate Research (POUR), a website dedicated to promoting undergraduate research by William & Mary students.

 The Center functions as a hub of information and assistance for students seeking internal and external funding through fellowships and scholarships and administers the College's nomination process for major national scholarships such as Fulbright, Goldwater, Luce, Marshall, Rhodes, Truman, etc. Peer Scholarship Advisors (PSAs) are available to work with students throughout the application process.